• Skip to primary navigation

 pistachio maple sauce

-If you have kids, they might be as excited as mine were when I told them the sauce was made with “pancake” syrup.
+The first time I made it, my kids were immediately interested when I told them the sauce was made with “pancake” syrup.
+Suddenly everyone wanted to know what was for dinner.
 My husband loved it too.

-Yes.
-The maple syrup we use is the same high-quality syrup as on our beloved recipes like Easy Pancakes From Scratch With Gluten Free Bread or drizzled on our Pumpkin Spice Pancakes or easy French Toast.
+And yes, we’re using the same real maple syrup we pour over our Easy Pancakes From Scratch With Gluten Free Bread, or drizzle on our Pumpkin Spice Pancakes or serve with easy French Toast.
+That familiar flavor works beautifully in a savory pan sauce.

-Today, I drizzled it over a juicy pan-seared chicken breast for a quick dinner, You could also serve it on the side as a dipping sauce.
+I spooned it over a juicy pan-seared chicken breast for a quick dinner, but you could also serve it on the side as a dipping sauce if that’s easier for your table.

 What is pan sauce?